 Age 25 to 39

-At this time, your doctor will recommend a Pap smear every three years and possibly sooner if you are sexually active.
+At this time, your doctor will recommend a Pap smear every three years during a well woman exam and possibly sooner if you are sexually active.
 A breast exam is also done yearly.
 If you have had a family history of breast cancer, a yearly mammogram may be recommended.
 Screening for sexually transmitted infections is also recommended if you have different sexual partners.

 Age 40 to 70

 Women age 40 to 70 should have a mammogram every 1 to 2 years.
 A Pap smear every three years is usually still recommended for most women.
 Screening for sexually transmitted infections is also done if you have different sexual partners.
-After menopause, screening for osteoporosis may also be done since estrogen levels decline predisposing you to fractured bones.
+After menopause, screening for osteoporosis may also be done during the well woman exam since estrogen levels decline predisposing you to fractured bones.